leonjohan3/acs-codepipeline/README.md

 It provides a central place to manage external properties or configuration for applications across all environments.

-The desired configuration is later retrieved from AWS AppConfig when the microservice/application is started/re-started.
+The latest configuration for the specific application and environment is later retrieved from AWS AppConfig when the microservice/application is started/re-started.

 When deploying a Spring Boot microservice/application on AWS, and using e.g. the AppConfig agent as a source for the config, one cannot make use of the rich functionality provided by the Spring Boot [Externalized Configuration](<https://docs.spring.io/spring-boot/reference/features/external-config.html>), but